Master Data Services Overview (MDS)

 Applies To: SQL Server 2016

-This article describes the building blocks of Master Data Services.
+For a description of the Master Data Services architecture, see the Master Data Services -- The Basics article on simple-talk.com.
 For information about the new features in SQL Server 2016, see What's New in Master Data Services (MDS)

-To install Master Data Services, set up the database and Website, and deploy the sample models, see Master Data Services.
+For instructions on how to install Master Data Services, set up the database and Website, and deploy the sample models, see Master Data Services Installation and Configuration.

 In Master Data Services, the model is the highest level container in the structure of your master data.
 You create a model to manage groups of similar data, for example to manage online product data.
 A model contains one or more entities, and entities contain members that are the data records.
 An entity is similar to a table.